 First, with respect to the environmental consequences, if the proposed uses were located on an alternative area their impact would be more adverse than if located on the subject property.
 This would be particularly so if the alternative area did not have a history of commercial development.
 A positive factor with the subject property is the fact that the adjoining land has previously been developed for a community commercial use.
 Most of the uses proposed on the property would be located within the existing commercial-zoned area.
 The proposed uses in the exception area include a storage yard for a towing business and one (1) single-family residence.
 Establishment of these uses will be subject to the permitting requirements of Polk County.
-In particular, the towing service storage yard will be subject to paving and screening requirements and establishment of the single-family residence will be subject to building and septic permits.
+In particular, the towing service storage yard will be subject to building and septic permits.
 The permitting process is intended, in part, to minimize adverse environmental impacts.